Workout

 Versatility.

-One of the greatest advantages of dip bars, equalizers, and parallettes is their versatility.
-They can be used for a wide range of exercises that target different muscle groups.
+One of the outstanding features of opposition bars, equalizers, and parallettes is their different uses.
+They can be used for various exercises that aim at different muscle groups.

 Portability.